IVF is only offered on the NHS if certain criteria are met. If you don't meet these criteria, you may need to pay for private treatment.

-- falling into a certain age range (for example, some CCGs only fund treatment for women under 35)
+- falling into a certain age range (for example, some ICBs only fund treatment for women under 35)

-Ask your GP or contact your local CCG to find out what the criteria for NHS-funded IVF treatment are in your area.
+You can also ask your GP or contact your local integrated care board (ICB) for more information about NHS-funded IVF treatment in your area.

 If you're not eligible for NHS treatment or you decide to pay for IVF, you can have treatment at a private clinic.